 This does not necessarily have to be adding new parts – it could also be new instruments entering and building the song, like the french horns that enter in ‘Time” from Inception.

-So, if you are looking for a masterclass in making the same 4-chord progression exciting for 5 straight minutes, listen to Hans Zimmer’s music from the movie Inception.
+If you are looking for a masterclass in making a 4-chord progression exciting for 5 straight minutes, listen to Hans Zimmer’s music from the movie Inception.
 He is a master at making repeating patterns evolve into something that is always interesting and emotional.

 It establishes something we are familiar with

 Most of us are pretty stuck in our ways.
 We live a routine-based life and we like things that are familiar to us.
 That is why movies mostly follow a storytelling blueprint that has basically been used since the theatres of ancient Greece.